geokala/docs.getcloudify.org/content/installation/from-packages.md

 ### Uninstalling

 1. Open Programs and Features by clicking the Start button Picture of the Start button, clicking Control Panel, clicking Programs, and then clicking Programs and Features.
-2. Select a Cloudify CLI, and then click Uninstall.
+2. Select a Cloudify CLI and then click Uninstall.

 {{% gsNote title="Uninstalling Python" %}}
 Note that uninstalling the package will not remove Python, pip and Virtualenv whether they were or were not installed during the installation process.
-It is up to the user if he would like to uninstall these components or not.
+It is up to the user if they would like to uninstall these components or not.

 In order to uninstall Python, follow the same steps as above only choosing Python instead of Cloudify CLI.